piratesofsi/dsa-practice/Linked List/medium problems on DLL/readme.md

 📌 **Problem Statement**
 Given a **sorted doubly linked list**, remove all duplicate nodes such that each element appears only once.
+The relative order of elements must be preserved.

 ---